-Our agreements are expressed positively.
+Our agreements are expressed positively and there is an expectation that all pupils stay 'on green' all day, every day.
 This underlines our understanding that children learn best within positive, trusting relationships.
-Pupils spend time exploring in an age appropriate way what the expectations mean through a variety of ways e.g. stories, Circle Time, drama, photographs, dance, art, PSHE, TIS activities, including whole class TIS activities, whole school values etc.
+Pupils spend time exploring in an age appropriate way what the expectations mean through a variety of ways e.g. stories, Circle Time, drama, photographs, dance, art, PSHE, whole school values etc.